tiddal/coin-flipper/README.md

 ## ⚖️ License

-Don't forget to protect your work with a License.
-[Learn more](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/licensing-a-repository)
+This project is licensed under the MIT license.
+See [LICENSE](LICENSE) to learn more.

 ___

-Thank you, made with 💗 by [Synxty](https://github.com/synxty).
+Thank you, made with 💗 by [tiddal](https://github.com/tiddal).